andrew/ultimate-awesome/README.md

 - [awesome-lanzarote](https://github.com/zupo/awesome-lanzarote) - Collection of useful bits for digital nomads & expats in Lanzarote.
 - [awesome-split-learning](https://github.com/aidecentralized/awesome-split-learning) - A curated repository for various papers in the domain of split learning.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.
-- [awesomezk](https://github.com/extropyio/awesomezk) - A curated list of ZK and Maths resources.
 - [awesome-alternative-splicing](https://github.com/HussainAther/awesome-alternative-splicing) - Alternative splicing resource.
 - [awesome-geospatial-data-sources](https://github.com/iamtekson/awesome-geospatial-data-sources) - This is the repo for open source geospatial data download sites.
 - [awesome-scene-text](https://github.com/janzd/awesome-scene-text) - A curated list of papers and resources for scene text detection and recognition.